Aaron Tshibola: Waasland Beveren

 On 29 August 2019, Tshibola signed for Belgian club Waasland Beveren for an undisclosed fee.
-On 19 October 2019, Tshibola made his debut in a 2–0 defeat to Gent.
+On 19 October 2019, he made his debut in a 2–0 defeat to Gent.

 Aves

-On 31 January 2020, Tshibola signed for Portuguese side Aves on a one-and-a-half year contract.
-On 1 March 2020, Tshibola made his debut, coming on as substitute in a 3–1 defeat to F.C.
-Paços de Ferreira.
+On 31 January 2020, Tshibola signed for Portuguese side Aves on a one-and-a-half-year contract.
+On 1 March 2020, he made his debut, coming on as substitute in a 3–1 defeat to Paços de Ferreira.
 He made one other appearance in a 2–0 defeat to Sporting CP before the league was suspended due to the COVID-19 pandemic in Portugal.

 On 13 July 2020, Tshibola announced on his Twitter account that due to financial difficulties at the club, he had left Aves and was a free agent once again.

 Kilmarnock

 On 31 July 2020, Tshibola returned for a third spell with Kilmarnock, signing a one-year contract.
 He left Kilmarnock at the end of the 2020–21 season.